SLAC: Safe and Efficient Real-Robot Reinforcement Learning via Unsupervised Simulation Pre-Training: SLAC Problem Formulation

-\methodname{} aims to enable sample-efficient and safe real-world reinforcement learning (RL) for high DoF robots such as mobile manipulators.
+\methodname{} aims to enable sample-efficient and safe real-world reinforcement learning (RL) for challenging robotics tasks.
 We formulate the real-world RL problem as a Partially Observable Markov Decision Process (POMDP), defined by the tuple $\mathcal{M} = (\mathcal{S}, \mathcal{A}, \mathcal{O}, P, R_{\mathit{task}}, \gamma)$, where $\mathcal{S}$ is the set of underlying environment states, $\mathcal{A}$ is the high-dimensional native action space (e.g., joint velocities or torques), $\mathcal{O}$ is the observation space (e.g. camera images), $P(s'|s, a)$ is the state transition function, $R_\mathit{task}(s, a) = \sum_{i=1}^m R_i(s,a)$ is a composite reward function with $m \geq 1$ term(s)\footnote{This formulation is general, as any reward function can be expressed as a sum of component functions.}, and $\gamma \in (0, 1]$ is the discount factor.
 The objective is to learn a policy $\pi(a|o)$ that maximizes the expected return:

 Due to the high dimensionality of $\mathcal{A}$ and the complexity of real-world tasks, directly optimizing $\pi(a|o)$ in the real world is prohibitively sample-inefficient and unsafe.
-To address these issues, we propose to replace the native control space $\mathcal{A}$ with an $N$-dimensional multi-discrete~\footnote{While our method is compatible with both continuous and discrete latent actions, we focus on the discrete case in our experiments.
-We discuss this choice in the appendix.} \textit{latent action space} $\mathcal{Z} = \bZ^1 \times \dots \times \bZ^N$ learned in a \textbf{low-fidelity simulation}, which does not accurately replicate the visual or physical properties of the real world and does not implement the task reward $R_\mathit{task}$, but approximately retains key physical affordances and shares the same robot action space $\mathcal{A}$.
+To address these issues, we propose to replace the native control space $\mathcal{A}$ with a \textit{latent action space} $\mathcal{Z}$ learned in a \textbf{low-fidelity simulation}.
+The simulation does not accurately replicate the visual or physical properties of the real world and does not implement the task reward $R_\mathit{task}$, but approximately retains key physical affordances and shares the same robot action space $\mathcal{A}$.

 Specifically, we aim to learn a \textbf{latent action decoder} $\pi_{\mathit{dec}}(a | o_{\mathit{dec}}, z)$, which converts a latent action $z \in \mathcal{Z}$ into low-level actions $a \in \mathcal{A}$ based on a low-dimensional decoder observation $o_{\mathit{dec}}$ that is shared across simulation and the real world (e.g., proprioceptive states, furniture poses).
-We discuss in Sec.~\ref{ss:la} how we learn this latent action decoder through unsupervised skill discovery.
+We discuss in Sec.~\ref{ss:la} how we learn this latent action decoder through a novel unsupervised skill discovery algorithm.

 Once the latent action decoder is learned, \methodname{} trains a perception-to-latent \textbf{task policy} $\pi_{\mathit{task}}(z | o)$ in the real world given a downstream task reward. $\pi_{\mathit{task}}(z | o)$ selects latent actions based on (history of) high-dimensional real-world observations $o \in \mathcal{O}$ (e.g. camera images), and is \textbf{trained entirely in the real world} using a novel sample-efficient off-policy RL method explained in Sec.~\ref{ss:ds}.